Podman Desktop for Java Development

 It provides convenient features to work with Kubernetes.
 For example, you can start a new local cluster with kind, including the Contour ingress controller and the possibility to expose all your Kubernetes services to your localhost automatically.
 And it can be extended via plugins.
 For example, you can run an OpenShift cluster with one single click.

-Are you using Podman or Podman Desktop?
+Are you using Podman Desktop?
 What's your experience?
-I'd like to hear from you in the comments section!
+I'd like to hear from you!
+Let me know on Bluesky or LinkedIn!

 Cover picture from Pexels.